linas/i370-binutils/README.md

 reading this.
 The goal here is to modernize and update.

 Multiple bugs have been reported, and are fixed in this repo:
-* Bitrot with respect to relative operands
+* Bitrot with respect to relative operands.
+The offsets in the literal table for `=A` address constants were incorrect.
-* Broken bignum (64-bit) support, affecting double floating-point.
+* Broken bignum (64-bit) support.
+This affected `=XL8` literals on 32-bit arches, as well as `=E` floating point and `=D` double-precision contants.

 The above fixes can be found in three branches: 2.14, 2.30 and master.